albertattard/spring-boot-camp/docs/05-amqp/05-register.md

 ## Service

-The controller is ready and the service is next in line.
+The controller is ready, and the service is next in line.

 1. Create test class